AxdeKlerk/SLP/DEBUGGING.md

 It’s better to explicitly separate types of events in the model using a dedicated field like event_type.
 That way, filtering them in views is more reliable and readable than trying to guess based on other values like roxoff_day.
 It also makes future development easier, especially if I need more event types later.

+## Routing Error

+**Bug:**
+The venue search was returning a 404 error after submitting a search term.
+The artist search worked perfectly, even though the structure for both was identical in urls.py, views.py, and JavaScript.
+Visiting a URL like /venue/2/ returned a 404, but /artist/5/ did not.

+**Fix:**
+The issue was caused by relying on both root-level and namespaced includes for the products app in config/urls.py.
+At one point, both of these were present:

+`path('', include('apps.products.urls')),`
+`path('products/', include('apps.products.urls', namespace='products')),`

+This meant some views worked at /artist/5/ (because of the root include), while others like /venue/2/ failed (due to inconsistent includes or redirects).
+Once the root-level include was removed for clarity and consistency, all routes required the /products/ prefix.
+The fix involved two changes:

+Removed the root include:

+`path('', include('apps.products.urls')),`  # removed

+Updated JS redirects to include the /products/ prefix:

+window.location.href = `/products/venue/${data.id}/`;
+window.location.href = `/products/artist/${data.id}/`;

+**Lesson Learned:**
+When using app-level namespacing `(namespace='products')`, routes must consistently match the URL prefix (/products/...).
+Having both root-level and prefixed includes causes unpredictable routing.
+Always verify that JavaScript redirects match your configured URL patterns.